Courses

 This is an introductory course for complete beginners in Ukrainian.
 The course aims to provide a solid foundation in four major communicative skills: speaking, listening, reading, and writing.
 Students will learn to communicate effectively across cultural and linguistic boundaries while developing knowledge of the Ukrainian language, traditions, and culture.
 Emphasis is placed on the acquisition of basic structures, vocabulary, and sound systems.
 Students will be encouraged to use their language skills to communicate and interact in a variety of situations and contexts.
 Cultural awareness will be enhanced with authentic audio-visual materials, literary texts, and cultural artifacts.
 By the end of the course, students will be able to read short original Ukrainian texts and communicate on everyday topics.
 No prerequisite.
 3 credits.

-Students work with a native speaker in small groups of two or three to activate and intensively practice the material covered in Intermediate Russian II.
+This course is limited to students who are concurrently enrolled in RU 40102: Advanced Russian II.
+Students work with a native speaker in small groups of two or three to activate and intensively practice the material covered in Advanced Russian II.
 Although this course focuses on all modes of language learning - speaking, listening, reading, writing, and cultural proficiency - particular emphasis is given to improving students' speaking abilities.
-Open to students who are concurrently enrolled in RU 20102, or with permission of instructor.
 1 credit.

 Previously Offered Electives